 Top Ten Biographies and Autobiographies

 I’ve decided to start a new book series on my blog, sharing my top ten reads in a certain genre or format of book.
 To kick it off I thought I would share my top ten biographies and autobiographies.

 Biographies are books written about others by a so-called expert.
 An autobiography is a book written by the author, or through a ghost-writer, about their own lives.

 I love a good music autobiography, as you’re about to find out.
 Phil Collins was the lead singer of Genesis and a fantastic drummer.
-He’s still kicking around, and is even about to start touring again as my mother was thrilled to announce.
+He’s still kicking around and is even about to start touring again as my mother was thrilled to announce.
 I loved his book because it was raw and funny and was ‘warts and all’.
-He does not paint himself as a good bloke or a good father, in fact it’s the opposite.
+He does not paint himself as a good bloke or a good father, in fact, it’s the opposite.
 While he may be a problematic character in his personal life, I have great respect for him as a musician and as a man.

 This biography of Kathleen Kennedy, JFK’s favourite younger sister, really touched me.
-I had no idea who she was, or that she was a massive Anglophile, or that she was tragically killed in a plane crash at just 28 years old.
-She married to the heir of Chatsworth, who was sadly killed in the second world war just five months later.
-She had to leave her family, who she adored, and was a beloved young woman.
+I had no idea who she was, that she was a massive Anglophile, or that she was tragically killed in a plane crash at just 28 years old.
+She married the heir of Chatsworth, who was sadly killed in the second world war just five months later.
+She had to leave her family, who she adored and was a beloved young woman.
 Yet now she is forgotten.
 I have a real soft spot for forgotten women, particularly some as lovely as Kick Kennedy seemed to be.

 Anna Kendrick is brilliantly funny.
 Her autobiography is chock-a-block with anecdotes and stories that had me laughing out loud.
 I loved hearing about her rise to fame, from treading the boards at local theatre productions to making it big in Twilight and later Pitch Perfect.
-I had no idea, before reading this book, that she was a musical theatre actress first, film star second.
+I had no idea, before reading this book, that she was a musical theatre actress first, a film star second.
 A down-to-earth, funny autobiography.

 Another hilarious read.
-There was a one chapter in this book that had me laughing, crying and calling my mother.
+There was one chapter in this book that had me laughing, crying, and calling my mother.
 Whilst the last two chapters were disappointing the rest of this book was genius.
 Sue is one of my favourite people, I went to see her speak about her book and she was fantastic – even when someone gave her the middle finger (something I’m still ashamed of witnessing!).

 Mara Wilson was a large part of my childhood.
-She was Matilda, and Matilda was a my childhood heroine.
-This autobiography documents her childhood stardom, her crazy family life, the awful loss of her mother and the later decision to give up acting for the sake of her mental health and private life.
+She was Matilda, and Matilda was my childhood heroine.
+This autobiography documents her childhood stardom, her crazy family life, the awful loss of her mother, and the later decision to give up acting for the sake of her mental health and private life.
 She is still a heroine to me, but now simply as a person and not as Matilda Wormwood.

 This was the first autobiography I ever read, and I didn’t even realise it was an autobiography.
 I had obviously read a few Jacqueline Wilson books growing up but I can’t say I was enamoured with them.
-I preferred the TV series’.
+I preferred the TV series.
 But Jacqueline Wilson’s autobiography grabbed me.
 I remember reading it for a second time only a few weeks after I finished it the first time.
 A great way to get young children into non-fiction.

 There we have.
 What would be your top ten biographies or autobiographies?
 Let me know in the comments below.
 I’m always after more non-fiction reads.